SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/Dependency_Today-Finance_Firms_Mafias_and_the_State_A_Review_of_Susan_Stranges_Work_from_a_Developing_Country_Perspective/index.md

 ---

-title: "Demo/Template object"
+title: "Dependency Today-Finance, Firms, Mafias and the State: A Review of Susan Strange's Work from a Developing Country Perspective"
-description: "This is the text displayed by the search results"
+description: "By Anna Leander"
-datetext: "2023"
+datetext: "2001"
-excerpt: "Citation data"
+excerpt: Leander, Anna.
+Third World Quarterly 22, no. 1 (2001): 115-128.
-excerpt2: "Abstract content"
+excerpt2: "This is an analysis of how the global strategies of Multi-national Enterprises (MNE's) affect the power relationship between MNE's and states in the context of increasing trans-national economic integration."
-excerpt3: "Extra content like key terms"
+excerpt3: "Keywords: Money and Finance ; Trade; Structural Power, Power; Economic Development"

-date: 2023
+date: 2001
-tags: ["keyword1", "keyword2", "2020's", "Strange-Influenced Works"]
+tags: ["Money and Finance ", "Trade", "Structural Power, Power", "Strange-Influenced Works", "2000's"]
-contributors: ["Daniel Brett"]
+contributors: ["Anna Leander"]
-categories: ["Source1", "Demo Paper"]
+categories: ["Journal Article"]

 draft: false
 weight: 50